mstroner20/RecipeSearch/README.md

-# RecipeSearch
+#RecipeSearch

-A web app that will scan ingredients and find recipes
+A web app that will scan ingredients and find recipes across the web

+###How it works